Samsung Dryer Error Codes (Simple Guide)

 • Meaning: The dryer’s water collection system has detected an overflow.

-• Possible Causes: Faulty wire harness, faulty float sensor (detects water level), faulty drain pump motor, clogged drain hose or filter.
+• Possible Causes: Faulty wire harness, faulty float sensor (detects water level), faulty drain pump motor, or clogged drain hose or filter.

 • Solutions: